AlexCeban13/DjangoAPP/README.md

 group by user_id, activity_id<br>
 </p>

+<p> Add Functionality: a user can register, log in, log out, edit his information like first name, last name, email address.
+User can reset his password.
+User can contact the company via a contact form and using his email.</p>

-*Problems to be fixed, cache management (I am still able to go back after logout) is not implementd, testing is not implemented.
+*Problems to be fixed,
+cache management (I am still able to go back after logout) is not implementd, testing is not implemented, fully imnplementing the email communication feature.*